puppetlabs/puppet-docs/source/learning/variables.markdown

 Variables
 ---------

-Just for the sake of moving a little faster, have some bullet points:
+If you've ever scripted anything, a lot of this chapter will be very familiar.
+So in the interest of moving a little faster, let's do some bullet points:

 * `$variables` always start with a dollar sign.
+You assign to variables with the `=` operator.
-* They can hold strings, numbers, arrays, and hashes.
+* Variables can hold strings, numbers, arrays, and hashes.
 * You can use variables as a value for any attribute, or even as the title of a resource.
 * If you use double-quotes, you can interpolate variables inside strings.
 To distinguish a `${variable}` from the surrounding text, you should wrap its name in curly braces.
 * Every variable has a short name and a fully-qualified name.
 Fully qualified variables look like `$scope::variable`.
 Top scope variables are the same, but their scope is nameless: `$::top_scope_variable`.
-    * (You don't actually need to know that yet!
-I'm just throwing it in there to get you used to it early.)
-* You can only declare the same variable **once** in a given scope.[^declarative]
+* You can only assign the same variable **once** in a given scope.[^declarative]

-[^declarative]: This has to do with the declarative nature of the Puppet language: the idea is that the order in which you read the file shouldn't matter, so changing a value halfway through is illegal, since it would make the results order-dependent. <br><br>In practice, this isn't the full story, and you can't currently read a variable anywhere north of its declaration.
+[^declarative]: This has to do with the declarative nature of the Puppet language: the idea is that the order in which you read the file shouldn't matter, so changing a value halfway through is illegal, since it would make the results order-dependent. <br><br>In practice, this isn't the full story, because you can't currently read a variable anywhere north of its assignment.
 We're working on that.

-So, the easiest way to start taking advantage of variables is just to make your code cleaner:
+The easiest way to start taking advantage of variables is just to make your code cleaner:

     $longthing = "Imagine I have something really long in here.
 Like an SSH key, let's say."